Year 6 SATs 2021

-In the summer term of 2020, children in Year 2 and Year 6 will take statutory SATs papers that were first introduced in 2016.
+In the summer term of 2021, children in Year 6 will take statutory SATs papers that were first introduced in 2016.
 These tests in English and maths will reflect the 2014 national curriculum, and are intended to be more rigorous.
 There is a completely new marking scheme to replace the existing national curriculum levels.

 At the end of Year 6, children will sit tests in: